MonsieurCode/android-source-patch/README.md

     saveenv

 ## Push System Files to Android Filesystem

+**All built-in touch devices should have input device configuration files.** It is important to ensure that the value of the device.internal property is set correctly for all internal input devices.

+Definition: device.internal = 0 | 1

+Specifies whether the input device is an internal built-in component as opposed to an externally attached (most likely removable) peripheral.

+If the value is 0, the device is external.
+If the value is 1, the device is internal.
+If the value is not specified, the default value is 0 for all devices on the USB (BUS_USB) or Bluetooth (BUS_BLUETOOTH) bus, 1 otherwise.

+**We set our screen to be included/internal in the kernel configuration step. device.internal = 1**

+    touch.deviceType = touchScreen
+    touch.orientationAware = 1
+    device.internal = 1
+    keyboard.layout = qwerty
+    keyboard.characterMap = qwerty2
+    keyboard.orientationAware = 1
+    keyboard.builtIn = 1
+    cursor.mode = navigation
+    cursor.orientationAware = 1

 You'll know this step has succeed when the Monsieur logo shows on reboot.